georgeluong/georgeluong.github.io/fiction/index.md

 excerpt: "An archive of stories/works by George, sorted by date."
 search_omit: true
 ---
 ...is a collection of fictional works by me.
-Though I don't practice the craft enough, I do enjoy writing.
-The [*WritingPrompts*](https://reddit.com/r/WritingPrompts) subreddit is a great way to challenge myself and exercise my creative muscles - I suspect most of the posts that end up here will be responses to prompts from there.
+Though I don't practice the craft nearly enough, I do enjoy writing.
+The [*Writing Prompts*](https://reddit.com/r/WritingPrompts) subreddit is a great way to challenge myself and exercise my creativity - I suspect most of the posts that end up here will be responses to prompts from there.

-When inspiration strikes, the finished products will be added here.
+When inspiration *does* strike, the finished products will be added here.

 <ul class="post-list">
 {% for post in site.categories.fiction %}